BSU to hold graduation ceremonies at Gillette Stadium

 BSU President Frederick W. Clark Jr. made the announcement to graduates Wednesday via email.

-“Today, we are fulfilling our promise by announcing ceremonies that will accommodate every student who wishes to participate at commencement ceremonies in-person (and for those who want to participate remotely) as well as their families."
+“Today, we are fulfilling our promise by announcing ceremonies that will accommodate every student who wishes to participate at commencement ceremonies in person (and for those who want to participate remotely) as well as their families,” he said.

 The ceremonies will be the university’s 179th and 180th commencements.